PatrickGWilliams/patrick-williams.com/README.md

 # Welcome to the repository for [patrick-williams.com](https://patrick-williams.com)!

-### This is the repository for my personal website showcasing my skills, certifications, and a sample script I wrote that solves the New York Times Spelling Bee.
-Below you'll find information about the project structure and how I set it up.
+### This is the repository for my personal website showcasing my skills, certifications, and sample python scripts.
+Below you'll find information about the project structure.
 ***
 ### The project is organized into several directories: